Century Project is a hopeful dance work that spans a century, launching in 2020 and completing beyond our lifetimes, in 2120.

 - A studio based Preparation period leads up to each Event.
 The current Generation of Dancers gift the work to the next Generation, who then hold the Event.

-- The Preparation period and The Events take place on a commissioned 5m x 5m Carpet.
+- The Preparation period and The Events take place on a handmade 5m x 5m Carpet.

 - The Carpet offers an ‘open space’ for the Dancers to embody various practices and engage in Dancerness* together.